wkumari/draft-wkumari-dnsop-alt-tld/README.md

        reverse-mapping names.

-   6. DNS server operators SHOULD be aware that queries for names ending in .alt are not DNS names, and were leaked into the DNS context (for example, by a missing browser plugin).
+   6. DNS server operators SHOULD be aware that queries for names ending in .<TBD> are not DNS names, and were leaked into the DNS context (for example, by a missing browser plugin).
 This information may be useful for support or debugging purposes.

-   7. DNS Registries/Registrars MUST NOT grant requests to register "alt" names in the normal way to any person or entity.
-These "alt" names are defined by protocol specification to be nonexistent, and they fall outside the set of names available for allocation by registries/registrars.
+   7. DNS Registries/Registrars MUST NOT grant requests to register "<TBD>" names in the normal way to any person or entity.
+These "<TBD>" names are defined by protocol specification to be nonexistent, and they fall outside the set of names available for allocation by registries/registrars.

 5. Security Considerations

-   One of the motivations for the creation of the alt pseudo-TLD is that unmanaged labels in the managed root name space are subject to unexpected takeover if the manager of the root name space decides to delegate the unmanaged label.
+   One of the motivations for the creation of the <TBD> pseudo-TLD is that unmanaged labels in the managed root name space are subject to unexpected takeover if the manager of the root name space decides to delegate the unmanaged label.
 Another motivation to to increase use privacy for those users who do use alternate name resolution systems,